Focus and Scope

-Peer review process: ESJ is a double blind peer reviewed electronic bio-monthly publication concerned with all aspects of Social and Management Sciences, Engineering and Technical Sciences, Natural Sciences, Formal Sciences, Physical Sciences.
-This process, as well as any policies related to the journal’s peer review procedures, is clearly described on the journal’s Web site (http://ijournalse.org/index.php/ESJ/about/editorialPolicies#custom-3).
+Peer review process: ESJ is a double-blind peer-reviewed electronic bio-monthly publication concerned with all aspects of Social and Management Sciences, Engineering and Technical Sciences, Natural Sciences, Formal Sciences, Physical Sciences.
+This process, as well as any policies related to the journal’s peer review procedures, is clearly described on the journal’s Web site (http://ijournalse.org/index.php/ESJ/about/editorialPolicies#custom-5).

-Governing Body: ESJ has very strong editorial board, whose members are recognized experts in the subject areas included within the journal’s scope.
-The full names and affiliations of the journal’s editors is provided on the journal’s Web site (http://ijournalse.org/index.php/ESJ/about/editorialTeam).
+Governing Body: ESJ has a very strong editorial board, whose members are recognized experts in the subject areas included within the journal’s scope.
+The full names and affiliations of the journal’s editors are provided on the journal’s Web site (http://ijournalse.org/index.php/ESJ/about/editorialTeam).

 Identification of and dealing with allegations of research misconduct: Editor-in-Chief takes reasonable steps to identify and prevent the publication of papers where research misconduct has occurred, including plagiarism, citation manipulation, and data falsification/fabrication, among others.